 HIP82747 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD152404.
-AK Scorpii has alternative name(s), AK_Sco.

-AK Scorpii has a spectral type of F5V.
-This means the star is a blue to white main sequence dwarf star.
-The star has a B-V Colour Index of 0.74 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 5,446 Kelvin.
+Based on the star's spectral type of F5V , AK Scorpii's colour and type is yellow to white main sequence star.
+The star has a B-V Colour Index of 0.74 which means the star's temperature is about 5,446 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

 AK Scorpii has an apparent magnitude of 9.21 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 3.40 If you used the 2007 Parallax value, you would get an absolute magnitude of 4.15.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

 Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 6.89000 which gave the calculated distance to AK Scorpii as 473.39 light years away from Earth or 145.14 parsecs.
-It would take a spaceship travelling at the speed of light, 473.39 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+If you want that in miles, it is about 2,782,882,465,411,389.14, based on 1 Ly = 5,878,625,373,183.61 miles.

-In 2007, Hipparcos data was revised with a new parallax of 9.73 which put AK Scorpii at a distance of 335.21 light years or 102.77 parsecs.
+In 2007, Hipparcos data was revised with a new parallax of 9.73000 which put AK Scorpii at a distance of 335.21 light years or 102.77 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

 The star is a eruptive Irregular variable type which means that its size changes over time.
 The Variable Type is usually named after the first star of that type to be spotted.
-AK Scorpii brightness ranges from a magnitude of 10.000 to a magnitude of 9.000 over its variable period.
+AK Scorpii brightness ranges from a magnitude of 9.608 to a magnitude of 9.008 over its variable period.
 The smaller the magnitude, the brighter the star.
 Its variable/pulsating period lasts for 0.5 days (variability).

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

 |Absolute Magnitude||3.40 / 4.15|